jiangy/jspider/README.md

 jspider
 =======

-A easy java spider library.
+A easy, multithreaded and based on regular expression java spider library.

 How to start
 ------------